refena/refena/refena/README.md

 The `RefenaContainer` is the root of your app.
 It holds the state of all providers.

-In Flutter, you should use `RefenaScope` instead which provides easy access the state from a `BuildContext`.
+In Flutter, you should use `RefenaScope` instead which provides easy access to the state from a `BuildContext`.

 A `RefenaScope` is just a wrapper around a `RefenaContainer`.
 If no container is provided, a new one is implicitly created.